zeinabkalanaki/AlgorithmComplexity-BigO/README.md

  > Now the runtime complexity of this method is O(1 + n + 1) which we can simplify to  O(2 + n).
 But when using the big o notation, we drop this constants because they don't really matter.
 Because if our array has one million inputs adding two extra operations doesn't really have a significant impact on the cost of our algorithm and the cost of our algorithm still increases linearly so we can simplify this by drop constants.
 What matters is that the cost of this algorithm increases linearly and in direct proportion to the size of our input.

- > If we repeat the loop over an array twice sperately, as shown below:
+ > If we repeat the loop over an array twice separately, as shown below:
 ```
 public void Log(string[] input)
 {